rkelson/metadata-asset-tracking-tool/metadata/society/state_agency_dispatch.md

 ## Brief Summary

-Polygon dataset displaying areas of responsibility for the State Department of Public Communications Dispatch Centers.
+Polygon dataset displaying areas of responsibility for the Department of Public Safety Communications Centers.

 ## Summary

-This dataset displays the areas of responsibility for the State Department of Public Communications Centers for dispatching state agencies.
+This dataset displays the areas of responsibility for the Department of Public Safety Communications Centers for dispatching state agencies.
 State Agency Dispatch does not include dispatch centers used by municipalities or local governments, those boundaries can be found in the [Public Safety Answering Point Boundaries](https://gis.utah.gov/products/sgid/society/public-safety-answering-point-boundaries/) dataset available on the SGID.

 ## Description